TL;DR

 - Hiding the specific niche behind broad words to “stay flexible”

-- Using your job title as your brand statement — it shrinks when you change roles
+- Using your job title as your brand statement; it shrinks the moment you change roles

-Test your top 3 in your LinkedIn headline for two weeks each.
-Track DM-quality and connection requests.
-The line that produces better inbound (not more, better) wins.
-Re-run the prompt every 6 months as your work changes.
+Test your top three by rotating them through your LinkedIn headline for two weeks each.
+Track the quality of inbound DMs and connection requests, not the count; the line that produces better conversations wins.
+Re-run the prompt every six months, or whenever your work materially changes, because a brand statement that fit last year’s role quietly goes stale.

 FAQ

-- Should I be funny?
+Should I be funny?
 Only if you actually are.
-A flat joke is worse than no joke.
+A flat joke reads worse than a plain, specific line.
+If humor is part of your real voice, keep it; if you’re forcing it, cut it.

 Related